top of page

 TECC Medical Provider Course

-The second edition of the Tactical Emergency Casualty Care (TECC) course, developed by the National Association of Emergency Medical Technicians (NAEMT), offers essential training to EMS practitioners and prehospital providers on how to effectively respond to and care for patients in a civilian tactical environment.
-This course is critical for those who may find themselves in situations that require rapid, precise, and potentially life-saving medical interventions.
+The Tactical Emergency Casualty Care (TECC) course, created by the National Association of Emergency Medical Technicians (NAEMT), trains EMS providers and first responders to give lifesaving care in dangerous civilian settings.
+This course is important for anyone who may face emergencies that require quick, accurate, and life-saving actions.

 TECC emphasizes the three distinct phases of tactical care: